Division: Technology and Engineering

 |TECH 108 F||Manufacturing Processes||3|

-Outcome 1: Employ basic and automated measurement tools to perform inspections.
+Outcome 1: Demonstrate the ability to employ basic and automated measurement tools to perform basic inspections on piece parts per drawing specifications.

-Outcome 2: Perform simple calculations for unit conversions and obtain final values from blueprints for inspection reports.
+Outcome 2: Demonstrate the ability to perform simple calculations for unit conversions and to obtain final values from drawings for inspection reports.